ram-narayan-gupta-02/Wind-Speed-Prediction-System/README.md

 ## 🎯 Features

-✅ Predict wind speed for altitudes ranging from **0 to 22 km**
+✅ Predict wind speed for different paramters
-✅ Accepts past wind values and atmospheric parameters as inputs
 ✅ Supports input in **m/s** and **km/h**
 ✅ Provides output in both **m/s** and **km/h**
 ✅ Visualizes trends with interactive charts